mmcshane10/Vendor-Order-Tracker/README.md

 ## Description

-_A MVC application that allows Pierre, the owned of EpiDOUGHdus, to enter and keep track of orders by all his vendors._
+_A MVC application that allows Pierre, the owner of EpiDOUGHdus, to enter and keep track of orders by all his vendors._

 ## Specifications